Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 Arsenal endured a torrid opening to the campaign, losing their first three matches to suffer their worst start to a season in 67 years.
 They were rock bottom of the Premier League with Mikel Arteta under pressure, but the Spaniard has overseen a remarkable recovery at the Emirates Stadium.

-The Gunners currently sit in sixth and now have one game in hand over Manchester United after the north London derby against Spurs was postponed.
+The Gunners currently sit in sixth and have two games in hand on Manchester United.
 Their contentious New Year's Day defeat to Man City brought to an end a run of four successive - and impressive - wins.

-Their draw against Burnley prevented them from making further ground on the top four and Arteta will want his side to bounce back from the result in their next Premier League outing against Wolves on February 10.
+Their draw against Burnley prevented them from making further ground on the top four, but a gutsy win at Wolves - achieved despite another red card - took them to within a point of West Ham.

 Having been knocked out of the Carabao Cup by Liverpool, Arsenal are no longer competing in any cup competitions and will be dedicating their efforts solely on achieving a coveted spot in the Champions League.